isomerpages/ncss-ssi/pages/Evelyn Ng, TOUCH Community Services.md

 description: Ms Evelyn Ng is a senior care associate at TOUCH Community Services.
 Read more about her journey in the social service sector here.
 ---

-## Ms Evelyn Ng, Senior Care Associate, TOUCH Community Services (TOUCH Home Care)
+## Senior Care Associate, TOUCH Community Services (TOUCH Home Care)

 Answer the following question: True or False - The elderly do things that don’t make sense.